Compiled from my ten-part series at Capital Research Center

 In Romania’s case, Poh’s first criterion rests on shaky ground.
 Since the previously-mentioned Iliescu, Romania’s presidents have enjoyed Western support.
 However, NGOs have increasingly attacked the PSD-led Parliament with the same tactics that Soros-supported allies in Georgia and Ukraine attacked their heads of state before overthrowing them.
 With Soros’s extensive network and his Western-educated, well-funded Romanian repatriates in the country’s media and politics, Poh’s second and third criteria fully apply.
-On the fourth criterion, the Romanian Left has increasingly tried to tie the PSD to Russia, grasping at — among other straws — the PSD’s support for traditional marriage, a position held by the majority of Romanians.
+On the fourth criterion, the Soros-backed Romanian Left has increasingly tried to tie the PSD to Russia, grasping at — among other straws — the PSD’s support for traditional marriage, a position held by the majority of Romanians.

 Poh noted that Uzbekistan, Kazakhstan, and Tajikistan all avoided Color Revolutions by barring foreign funding for media and politics — Uzbekistan going so far as to outright ban all foreign NGOs like Freedom House.

 With the recent history of mass demonstrations overriding democracy, it is little wonder that Romania’s PSD might look at harsh-but-necessary means to avoid becoming the next notch in Soros’s belt.

 But despite Soros’s attempts to bring greater transparency, democracy, and left-wing politics to Georgia, Ukraine, and Kyrgyzstan, more corruption, poverty, heightened ethnic conflict, and civil war followed their Color Revolutions.